akretion/odoo-usability/account_usability_akretion/README.rst

 * add direct search of journal using code
 * add copy=False on some fields
 * Add unicity constraint on analytic codes per company
-* Better default values on account move
+* Better default values on journal entry
-* Add link from account move line to invoice
+* Add link from journal items to to invoice
 * Add start_date and end_date on bank statements
 * Add transfer_account_id to invoicing config page
 * Improve domain reconciliation widget